mongodb/docs-visual-studio-extension/source/includes/telemetry-data.rst

 Your Environment
 ~~~~~~~~~~~~~~~~

+The following is the information the {+product+} collects about your environment:

+- Your operating system

 - The version of the MongoDB Analyzer you are using

-- The internal .NET version your IDE/Build utility is using to run Roslyn analyzers.
+- The internal .NET version your IDE/Build utility uses to run the {+product+}.

 - The version of the C# language you are using